kevinhenryburke/scalegitbook/getting-started/ExampleFlow.md

 ### Step 2: Invoke the Sensitivity service

 This is where it starts to get more interesting.
-After the *UserEntryScreen* add an Action.
-In the New Action screen you will see a category called *Microscope Actions*.
+After the *UserEntryScreen* element add an Action.
+In the New Action screen you will see a category called **Microscope Actions**.
 Select this and in the Action search box select *Microscope: String to String Invocation*.

 {% hint style="info" %}

 What is this?
-In order to invoke Apex from flow a class with an *InvocableMethod* needs to be referenced.
-This class must specifies input and output types that the flow uses to call Apex.
+In order to invoke Apex from flow, a class with an *InvocableMethod* needs to be referenced.
+This class must specify input and output types that the flow can use to call Apex.
 In this case we want to invoke a service with a *String => String* signature, hence the name of the Microscope Action we have selected.

-Optional: If you are interested in how this works, you can see the implementation of this class in [ActionStringString.cls](https://github.com/kevinhenryburke/frictionless/blob/master/serviceBase/force-app/Framework/classes/flow/actions/reusable/ActionStringString.cls).
-You'll see an inner class called *InputFromFlow* which are the parameters that Flow will provide.
+If you are interested in how this works, you can see the implementation of this action in [ActionStringString.cls](https://github.com/kevinhenryburke/frictionless/blob/master/serviceBase/force-app/Framework/classes/flow/actions/reusable/ActionStringString.cls).
+You'll see an inner class called *InputFromFlow* which holds the parameters that Flow will provide.
 This has two members:

 * The name of the Invocation we want to run
 * The input data, in this case a String

 The invocable method takes this input, initializes and invocation using the invocation name provided in the input, and runs *invokeService()* on this.
 If you look back at [Handling Responses - Apex](ErrorHandling.md) this is precisely the same pattern that was used there, but here it is not something that the flow developer needs to worry about directly.

-Finally the invocable method populates a response which will be available to the flow as the output parameters.
+Finally the invocable method populates a response (another inner class, *OutputToFlow*) which will be available to the flow as the output parameters.
 This also consists of two members

 * The Invocation Details that we created when the invocation was initialized and enriched as the service was invoked.
 * The output data, in this case a String